TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/10GettingStarted/20BasicConfiguration/40UsingSiteSets/ImplementSiteSets.md

 This guide shows how to build a **practical, working Site Set** for TYPO3 v13.
 You’ll create a Site Set named `my-vendor/base` inside your site package (`EXT:sitepackage`) that:

 * Adds a default meta description and site contact info (editable in backend)
+* Adds a simple backend configuration
 * Renders them in a simple Fluid template
 * Loads a custom CSS file to style the title